CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_28_MonitorIdentitySecureScore.md

 ## Review

 In this lab, you have completed:
-- Review Identity Secure Score and improvement actions
+- Reviewed Identity Secure Score and improvement actions
-- Execute an improvement action
+- Executed an improvement action

 ## You have successfully completed the lab